"Let us arise, then, at last, for the scripture stirs us up!"

 In Reading, we are continuing to read varied types of genre throughout our "Treasures" books along with "Scholastic Scope" and supplemental group books where we are integrating knowledge and ideas, using close-reading and critical thinking questions, vocabulary and implementation of the writing process.
 The children have been doing daily vocabulary and comprehension as well as independent supplemental activities to enhance their learning.
-We will be reading "Number the Stars" shortly and discussing the Holocaust with Mr. McLaughlin as well as in Social Studies in addition to Book Projects to culminate the overall theme and book.
+We are currently reading "Number the Stars" and are discussing the Holocaust as well as a Book Project to culminate the overall theme and book.

 In Writing, we will continue working in our "Grammar for Writing" textbooks along with our supplemental "Scholastic Scope" where we are learning various parts of speech and are able to incorporate it throughout frequent diagramming of sentence structure.
 Throughout using these as well as our Reading series, we will incorporate what we are currently learning in Reading and apply this to varied types of writing and the writing process.
 At the present time, the students are working on producing a debate essay and relating it to a recent topic of discussion discussed in Reading.

 In Spelling, each week we will review the words at the beginning of the week and the patterns the words follow such as Latin and Greek Roots.
 The students will be responsible for completing the packets for homework.
 Packets will be handed in on Friday and they should be prepared for a weekly test on both Spelling and Vocabulary, which we will be reviewing throughout the week.

 I am responsible for teaching both the 5th and 6th Grade Science Classes while Mrs. Timpe teaches both grades for Social Studies.
 This is an excellent opportunity for the students to experience switching classes as well as being prepared for class with the appropriate materials and assignments.